JiayinCao/Tiny-Shading-Language/index.md

 # About Author

 My name is Jiayin Cao.
-I’m currently working at Naughty Dog as a graphics engineer.
-Prior to joining Naughty Dog, I used to work at Ubisoft Singapore and NVIDIA Shanghai before.
+I’m currently working at Ready At Dawn as a senior graphics engineer.
+Prior to joining Naughty Dog, I used to work at Naughty Dog, Ubisoft Singapore and NVIDIA Shanghai before.
 My primary interest covers the following areas,

 - Real-time Rendering
 - Offline Rendering